A perfect day at Ikegami Plum Garden in 2022

 ¥100.

 Ikegami Plum Garden is as good as any other plum blossom garden in the Tokyo Metropolitan area.
 The only problem is the view from the hill, but that won’t change!
 Another good thing is that Ikegami-Honmonji temple is only a short walk away.
-Please leave any comments or questions below.
+Leave comments and questions below.